Arisaema triphyllum

 Used without qualification, the name Arisaema triphyllum is ambiguous.
 For clarity, the qualified name Arisaema triphyllum sensu stricto (abbreviated s.s.) refers to the species while Arisaema triphyllum sensu lato refers to the species complex.
+The latter includes the species (Arisaema triphyllum) among its members.

 Arisaema triphyllum sensu lato is wide-ranging across eastern North America, from Nova Scotia to Manitoba in eastern Canada, and from Texas to Florida in the southern United States.
 It is common throughout most of its range.

 Description

-The Arisaema triphyllum complex includes four closely-related species: Arisaema pusillum, Arisaema stewardsonii, Arisaema quinatum, and Arisaema triphyllum sensu stricto.
+The Arisaema triphyllum complex includes four closely related species: Arisaema pusillum, Arisaema stewardsonii, Arisaema quinatum, and Arisaema triphyllum sensu stricto.
 A fifth species (Arisaema acuminatum) is sometimes included but its validity is controversial.